John Norquist: First term (1988–1992)

+Fourth term (2000–2004)

 In December 2000, Norquist's future as mayor was thrown into doubt after a staff assistant alleged that the mayor had sexually harassed her.
-Norquist admitted to a five-year consensual affair, but whether it was consensual is contested.
+Norquist admitted to a five-year consensual affair, but claimed that it was entirely consensual.
 Eventually, in April 2002, Norquist announced that he would not seek a fifth term as mayor in 2004.

 In July, 2001, when the Communist Party held its 27th national convention in the University of Wisconsin-Milwaukee student union, Norquist sent the convention his greetings, noting commonalities between the city's socialist heritage and the goals of the Communist Party.
 Norquist later released a statement saying he "does not endorse Communist ideology and condemns many elements of Communist history."

+In April 2001, local journalist Mary Van de Kamp Nohl wrote in strong rebuke of Norquist, "It took [his predecessor, Maier,] 24 years to become isolated and self-absorbed.
+John Norquist has done that in half the time."

 When presented in June 2003 with the opportunity to lead the Congress for the New Urbanism, Norquist said that he would resign at the beginning of the following year rather than serve out his full term.
 The announcement was timed to prevent a special election.
 Instead, the head of the common council, Marvin Pratt, served as acting mayor.

-His term was marked by public conflicts with other city leaders, including Bo Black, former head of Summerfest; Arthur Jones, his one-time bodyguard who became chief of police; and Bradley DeBraska, head of the police union.
-Despite some conflict, Norquist's legacy in Milwaukee includes a decline in poverty, a boom in downtown housing, and reforms in both education and welfare.
+Norquist's term was marked by public conflicts with other city leaders, including Bo Black, former head of Summerfest; Arthur Jones, his one-time bodyguard who became chief of police; and Bradley DeBraska, head of the police union.
+Despite some conflict, Norquist's legacy in Milwaukee included a decline in poverty, a boom in downtown housing, and reforms in both education and welfare.